 Muyil is one of the two main parts of the Sian Ka’an Biosphere reserve.
-This part is less touristy than Punta Allen as Punta Allen is considered as the classic tour where it’s possible to observe dolphins and turtles… but this is not possible in the Muyil area.
-However, Muyil has its jewels, an incredible flora, an archaeological ruins site, natural canals and many birds to observe.
+This area is less frequented by tourists compared to Punta Allen.
+Punta Allen is traditionally known as the go-to spot for dolphin and turtle sightings. but this is not possible in the Muyil area.
+However, Even though you can’t spot dolphins at Muyil, the place is teeming with its own wonders.
+From its rich plant life and archaeological sites to the natural canals and a plethora of birds to watch, Muyil boasts its own unique attractions.
 So, if you are looking what to do in Sian Ka’an, here we will especially talk about the Muyil area, read our guide !

 Most of the tours take you bird watching in a small Mayan community, on a trail through the heart of the jungle, and in Muyil.

 While the exact species you can spot might vary depending on the season and time of day, here are some birds commonly sighted in the area: